Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a program to display the multiplication table of a given number.
 - Write a program to find the ASCII value of a character.

+# Day 6 (6th July 2024)
+- Write a Python program to check if a number is positive, negative, or zero.
+- Write a program to check if a year is a leap year.